Paul Rodriguez (actor): Politics

 Rodriguez has been a vocal and active supporter of the Republican Party.
 In 2010 he endorsed Republican Meg Whitman during her campaign against Jerry Brown to become governor of California.
 Rodriguez calls himself a "closeted Republican" but voted for Barack Obama in 2008.
 He endorsed Republican candidate Mitt Romney during the 2012 presidential election and recorded a radio promotion in Spanish for Romney's campaign.
 He also collaborated with former governor of California Arnold Schwarzenegger as part of his work with the California Latino Water Coalition.
 In 2018, Rodriguez announced that he supports many of the policies of Donald Trump.

 Personal life

-Rodriguez's son Paul Rodriguez Jr. is a professional skateboarder (also known as "P-Rod").
+Rodriguez's son Paul Rodriguez (also known as "P-Rod") is a professional skateboarder.

+Rodriguez was arrested for drug possession on March 28, 2025 in Burbank, California.
+He was reportedly "a passenger in a car that was stopped for vehicle code violations" and charged with possession of "narcotics."
+He quickly denied possession of any illicit drug and said the arresting officer slapped him.
+He was again arrested in Burbank a few months later, again for narcotics possession.
+He was arrested the night of August 12, 2025 and released the following morning.